Last updated: 21 June 2026

 -

-delivery information;
+contact information;

 -

-the delivery charge;
+delivery method and charge;

 -